73 Awesome Extracurriculars for Impressing Colleges

 How Important are Extracurriculars in Admissions?

+Extracurricular activities account for about 30% of a college application.
+But their impact on your admissions chances is a bit more nuanced than that.
 Most highly selective colleges use the Academic Index to screen applicants.
 This metric represents academic factors like grades and test scores.
 Students must meet the college’s minimum standards before the admissions committee will take a closer look at their application.

 How Do Colleges Evaluate Extracurriculars?

 Not all extracurriculars are created equally.
 There is a system CollegeVine and admissions committees use to evaluate extracurriculars based on their uniqueness and the level of dedication or skill they demonstrate.
 Extracurricular activities can be divided into four tiers.

 These are usually rare and demonstrate exceptional talent, achievement, or merit.
 Winning a prestigious national award, sitting first chair in an all-state orchestra, and starting a nonprofit that gains national attention are examples of tier 1 activities.

 Tier 2 Extracurricular Activities

 While somewhat more common than tier 1 activities, tier 2 activities still demonstrate exceptional achievement.
 Admissions committees simply encounter these activities more frequently than they do those in tier 1.
 For example, you might serve as student body present, make it to state tournaments for tennis, or you could win a local or regional contest.

 These activities are more frequently found on students’ applications, but they’re still worth including since they demonstrate applicants’ interests outside of the classroom.
 This tier includes smaller leadership positions in school clubs like treasurer or distinctions in a sport like player of the week or junior captain.